 Heathcliff overhears Cathy's totally unprovoked cruel words, runs out into a storm, and disappears.
 Cathy is so heartbroken.
 She can't believe that just because she said the meanest things possible about him that he would run off and leave her.
 The nerve!

 Years later, Cathy and Edgar are married.
 And lookie-here - Heathcliff is back in town.
 But he's rich!
 And he's bought Cathy's family's estate!
 And he's also super upset and full of spite.

 I was sympathetic toward Heathcliff up until this point.
 He had endured so much for Cathy.
-Waited for her, loved her in secret; only to be totally abandoned at her first opportunity for a rich husband.
+Waited for her, loved her in secret; only to be totally abandoned at her first opportunity to snag a rich husband.
 But when he returns to Wuthering Heights basically to torture her very existence, my sympathy went out the window.

 Heathcliff expects Cathy to immediately leave her husband and be with him, especially now that he's rich (can't blame him 100 percent for that assumption).
 But when Cathy refuses, he starts following her around at parties, and even falsely professes his love for her husband's little sister (Isabella) just for an excuse to be in the family.
 When Cathy continues to refuse to be with him, Heathcliff goes on to marry Isabella and treats her miserably.

 Of course, Isabella has a rough go at it, but for some reason, she still loves Heathcliff.
 She begs him to love her back, and he responds by telling her that her eyes are empty.
 (Ouch)

 Not long after Heathcliff marries, Cathy falls ill.
 Heathcliff runs to be by her side.
 She admits that she still loves him and dies in his arms.
 Heathcliff is full or grief and rage and demands that her soul never rest as long as he is still alive.
 Super selfish, Heath.